 To be completely unbiased, I never touched the settings of the amp.
 EQs are always flat, and I always used the same gain settings for each channel.
 Thus, you can easily hear the effect of different pickups vs the same settings on a valve amp!

 As for the fingerboard/fretboard, it features a pretty glossy ebony fingerboard which was kind of strange initially.
 You normally expect matte-looking, fully black ebony boards.
 My current Schecter Hellraiser Hybrid PT-7 also features an ebony fingerboard, however, it also has some dark brownish figures.
 I have seen completely black ebony fingerboards mostly, but Blackjack SLS C-1 was pretty unique to me in terms of this glossy ebony board.
 You can actually see the white light reflection in the video!
-They may have polished it with very fine abrasives (just my theory).
+They may have polished it and made it really smooth and shiny.

 I hope you have enjoyed this guitar review and found this helpful and insightful!
 At cigilovic.com, I will keep posting real reviews, unique articles and content that you can never find anywhere else!

-So please consider signing up with my newsletter (no spam, completely free) so you will always be the first to know when I publish new stuff here!
+So please consider signing up for my newsletter (no spam, completely free) so you will always be the first to know when I publish new stuff here!
+Thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!